How to Plot and plan a novel

 I've given lectures on plot at the AWP conference and other writing festivals around the US, and my work has been read at the Iowa Writers Workshop.
 My fiction has won the Hodges prize, the Toni Brown scholarship, and I've published short stories and essays in many journals.
 In my regular life, I teach advanced writing skills at a great university.

 Since I started teaching online, I've worked with hundreds of writers as a coach and teacher.
-Over two-thousand writers subscriber to my newsletter, "Writing Related."
+Over six-thousand writers subscriber to my newsletter, "Writing Related."

 Prompts in your inbox